Helpline and Online Services

 Using our service

-We support a wide range of people every day through our helplines and online support.
-We aim to provide a service that is accessible and fair to as many people as we can.
-We appreciate that making that decision to get in touch and talk about your experiences can be difficult.
-When you first contact us we aim to provide you with the time and space to support you by offering you up to an hour of dedicated time.
+We support a wide range of people through our helpline and online support and we aim to provide a service that is accessible and fair to as many people as we can across England and Wales.
+We appreciate that making that decision to get in touch and talk about your experiences can be difficult and we aim to give you the time and space to be able to do that.

 Privacy and Confidentiality